 A bushcraft knife is your most important tool in the field.
 It batons firewood, carves feather sticks, prepares food, and builds shelter.
 Get the wrong one and it's a liability.
 Get the right one and it becomes an extension of your hand.
-We've ranked the 10 best bushcraft knives available in 2026 — covering every budget from the legendary Mora to serious Scandinavian full-tang fixed blades.
+We've ranked the 10 best bushcraft knives available — covering every budget from the legendary Mora to serious Scandinavian full-tang fixed blades.

 Quick Picks